Qarj/cypress-service/README.md

 You can navigate the results to view results for all previous runs.

+## GET /tests

+You can navigate all deployed tests.

-## GET /tests/:env/:app?suite=core-frontend&group=MyGroup
+## GET /test/:env/:app?suite=core-frontend&group=MyGroup

 Run a single suite of tests and return the result in JSON.

 `suite`: A suite for cypress-service is defined as any of the subfolders directly under `cypress/integration`.
 `group`: An identifier to group related suites on the `summary.html` report.

-Example: GET /tests/prod/cypress-frontend-app?suite=core-frontend&group=MyGroup
+Example: GET /test/prod/cypress-frontend-app?suite=core-frontend&group=MyGroup

 The response will be the JSON that `cypress.run()` returns - see https://docs.cypress.io/guides/guides/module-api.html